LukasGolebiewski/LukasGolebiewski/README.md

 - On this site I would like to share my all gained experience from personal studies and researches
 - I’m currently learning basics of HTML and CSS.

-# TOOLS
+# TOOLS and TECHNOLOGIES

 - Postman - testing REST API
 - Jira, Trello
 - TestRail - for tracking all test activities and metrics in a single platform
-- SQL (DBeeaver, PopSQL) - first steps in query language
+- SQL (DBeeaver, PopSQL, PostGreSQL) - finishing another course 'The Complete SQL Bootcamp: Go from Zero to Hero' Jose Portilla
 - DevTools - tools for testing and debugging source code
-- HTML, CSS - currently building my personal portoflio website
+- HTML, CSS  - 'HTML & CSS Full Course - Beginner to Pro' SuperSimpleDev - youtube clone project
 - Visual Studio Code - for "coding"
+- Python - currently learning some basics thanks by '100 Days of Code: The Complete Python Pro Bootcamp for 2023' Dr. Angela Yu
 - XML, JSON
 - HTTP -
 - Code 2 FLOW - pseudocode visualization